Spin-resolved quasiparticle interference patterns on altermagnets via non-spin-resolved scanning tunneling microscopy: Local density of states

 \section{Local density of states}

 In this section, we analyze the real space local density of states (LDOS) to map out how electrons distribute across the lattice.
-For this purpose, we dicsretize our tight-binding Hamiltonian \eqref{eq:hamiltonian} on an $N\times N$ grid and assemble it as a $2N^2\times2N^2$ matrix $H$, so that $\mathcal{H} =\Psi^\dagger H\Psi$ with
+For this purpose, we discretize our tight-binding Hamiltonian \eqref{eq:hamiltonian} on an $N\times N$ grid \mb{with hard-wall boundary conditions} and assemble it as a $2N^2\times2N^2$ matrix $H$, so that $\mathcal{H} =\Psi^\dagger H\Psi$ with

 We introduce a single impurity on one of the lattice sites by adding a non-magnetic impurity term given by $V=V_0\;c_{i,\sigma}^{\dagger} c_{i,\sigma}$ to the on-site energies of one of the central sites.
 We then calculate the Green's function of the system at a given energy $\omega$ as